 Like we mentioned before, your body is sending you a clear signal that something is wrong by triggering the red facial flushing.

-Even though there is still no known cure for the underlying genetic cause of these symptoms, there are a couple of ways you can manage it and even prevent the alcohol red face from happening.
+Even though there is still no known cure for the underlying genetic cause of these symptoms, there are a couple of ways you can manage them and even prevent the alcohol red face from happening.

 The first one is obvious, limit your alcohol intake and consume light-colored, chilled drinks like white wine or champagne.
 This way, the risk of you blushing will be much lower and you'll consume the cold drinks much slower.
 However, this technique will not get rid of the problem altogether.
 It may be less intense, but it’s not a solution.

-The second way to reduce alcohol flushing is by using antihistamines.
-These histamine blockers should be taken 20-30 minutes before you start drinking, preventing the occurrence of any flashes.
-However, there’s one negative side to this technique.
-You shouldn’t drink too much alcohol while using an antihistamine since these blockers increase the rate of your blood alcohol content, meaning that you’ll get drunk faster than you normally do.
+You shouldn’t drink too much alcohol while using an antihistamine, as these blockers increase the rate of your blood alcohol content, meaning that you’ll get drunk faster than you normally do.

-So even though you may experience reduced redness with help from the antihistamines, your blood alcohol level will be much higher than usual.
+Even though you may experience reduced redness, your blood alcohol level will be much higher than usual.
 In addition, antihistamines do not reduce the level of toxic acetaldehyde in your system, so that will continue to build up while you drink and pose a risk to your health.

-The third and most successful way in which you can actually prevent this uncomfortable alcohol flush reaction, is by using special pills that regulate and reverse the flushing.
+The third and most successful way in which you can stop a red face from alcohol, is by using supplements that regulate and reverse the flushing.
 Our Sunset pills to be exact!
 They are an all-natural option and are extremely effective when it comes to alcohol flush prevention.

 Sunset works in two ways that complement each other.
 Firstly, it helps the enzyme responsible for turning the alcohol into acetaldehyde by assisting it to work more efficiently.
 And secondly, if there are any leftovers, the histamine blockade will not allow for the red flushes to happen, thus preventing this not so pleasant reaction.
 You can take this kind of supplement before drinking, or after the flushes occur – as it will have the same effect.